 If you have a large enough battery and that battery has the proper discharge voltage range for your application, then you technically don't need to worry about putting batteries in series or parallel.

 You could, however, still benefit from putting your batteries in parallel.
-This is because regardless of how well a battery-powered system is running, running the same system with 2 batteries in parallel will always increase the life of the system.
+This is because regardless of how well a battery-powered system runs, running the same system with 2 batteries in parallel will always increase the life of the system.

 This is because batteries will all eventually wear out.
 So, if you have 2 batteries running any load, then those batteries will take twice as long- and sometimes even longer- to wear out because when batteries are put in parallel, the load current is distributed among all batteries in the parallel array.